 UberX remains Uber’s most popular application, automatically matching passengers who require a lift with drivers in cities.
 Uber Freight uses a modified version of UberX helping truck drivers find work transporting freight from one location to another based on the requirement of businesses and individuals.
 Now it hopes to combine the self driving trucks with the freight app for truck drivers so that the cargo can be transported quickly in a cost effective manner, especially over long distances on highways.
 The truck drivers will be paid directly by Uber Freight, just like the operators who drive for UberX.,

 In addition to building an automated driverless truck with sensors to safely travel on a road, Uber Freight also has to find the best route for the vehicle so that it reaches its destination quickly by avoiding traffic.
+Manually driven trucks have been the cause of some very severe road accidents in the past so safety is bound to be a key concern for these automated vehicles.
+Those involved in road accidents with trucks may want to reach out to people like Denver trial lawyers.
 Some experts like Wendell Wallach, an adviser to the Hasting center have warned that these automated trucks could eventually lead to the loss of jobs for drivers.
 However the CEO of the association for American truckers, Chris Spears claims that they are facing a shortage of 50,000 drivers annually, which is increasing rapidly and the approximately 3.5 million truckers working in the logistics sector in the United States are not likely to be affected.